haozhg/odmd/README.md

 - X(t+1) = [x(t-w+2),x(t-w+3),…,x(t+1)],
 - Y(t+1) = [y(t-w+2),y(t-w+3),…,y(t+1)].

 The models needs to forget the oldest snapshot pair x(t-w+1),y(t-w+1), and remember the newest snapshot pair x(t+1),y(t+1).
-We can update the DMD matrix Ak = Yk*pinv(Xk) recursively by efficient rank-2 updating window DMD algroithm.
+We can update the DMD matrix A(t) online by efficient rank-2 updating window DMD algroithm.

 - The time complexity (multiply–add operation for one iteration) is O(n^2),
 - and space complexity is O(wn+2n^2), where n is the state dimension, and w is the window size.
 Typically w is taken to be O(n), e.g, w = 2n, or 10n.

-## Demos
+## Demo
 See [demo](./demo) for python notebooks.
-- `demo_online.ipynb` shows how to use online DMD to learn adaptive model for 2D time varying system.
+- `demo_online.ipynb` shows how to use online DMD to learn adaptive online model for 2D time varying system.
-- `demo_window.ipynb` shows how to use online DMD to learn adaptive model for 2D time varying system.
+- `demo_window.ipynb` shows how to use online DMD to learn adaptive online model for 2D time varying system.

 ## Authors:
 Hao Zhang